 Beneath an ultra-soft pillow top you’ll find 5-zoned Talalay latex.
 Latex is a material that hugs the curves without losing its push-back.
 And the zoned support ensures that you get support and give in all of the right places.
 Beneath latex and contouring foam, the high-durability coil base provides the necessary support for optimal spine alignment.

 Finally, the Saatva HD utilizes the technology and materials to keep you cool throughout the night.
 Breathable cotton, naturally-cool latex, and airy coils free trapped body heat so you can sleep well in any climate.

 - Budget-conscious consumers

 The Nectar mattress is one of the best-selling bed-in-a-box memory foam mattresses.
 Their plush gel memory foam delivers the marshmallow-y feel and reliable support that you wouldn’t expect for a budget-friendly mattress.

-What sets Nectar apart from their competitors isn’t just their high-quality at a competitive price—every Nectar mattress comes with a 365-night sleep trial and a lifetime warranty.
+What sets Nectar apart from many competitors isn’t just their high quality at a competitive price—every Nectar mattress comes with a 365-night sleep trial and a lifetime warranty.
 This means that you have a full year to see if Nectar helps you sleep better.
 If it doesn’t, you can return it for a full refund.
 And if it does, the warranty covers your new mattress for as long as you own it.